Have you heard about gender-neutral pronouns?

 Canada is known to be an inclusive society that celebrates diversity in all its forms.
 Gender diversity is all about providing recognition, respect, and equal opportunity for all, regardless of gender or gender identity.

-If somebody at work, school or in your social circles makes it known that they prefer that you use specific pronouns for them, listen and take note.
+If somebody at work, school or in your social circles makes it known that they prefer specific pronouns used when referring to them, listen and take note.
 It is a small way to encourage inclusivity in your immediate environment.

 (To know more about human rights and gender identity, read Spotlight on gender diversity.
 What does it have to do with you? )